 Women's Beginner Fly Fishing

-On Saturday, July 28, join the Georgia Conservancy for an introduction to fly fishing.
+Join the Georgia Conservancy for an introduction to fly fishing.
 Georgia Conservancy President, Robert Ramsay, will teach the basics including: fly casting techniques, essentials of knot tying, how to choose your gear, and fly selection.
 Topics also covered are river conservation, wading safety, and reading the water.
 No previous skill or equipment needed!

 About Robert Ramsay: